cchaglund/visreg-test/README.md

 The interface will be available at `localhost:3000`.

-When running the tests, at the start of assessment you will get the choice to continue in the terminal or open the web interface.
-If you choose the latter, the interface will open in your default browser.
+Also, when running the tests in the CLI, now you will get the choice to continue in the terminal or open the web interface at the start of assessment.
+If you choose the latter, the web interface will open in your default browser.

-Coming soon: the ability to run tests from the web interface.